OPP Blog and Social Media Editor

 Dr. Sally Mallowa, from Kenya, is currently an Assistant Professor of Biology at Augustana University (South Dakota, USA).
 Currently her focus is on science communication, advocacy and mentoring.
 Sally delivered a talk on, Technology driven cassava pest management on the 4th of May at the #OPPVirtualSeminars.

 OPPvirtualseminar Experience: Question and Response

 OPP: How did you find your experience presenting for the OPP Virtual Seminar?
 Any advice to future virtual seminar presenters?

 It was unusual to have no audience and not have the audience feedback to gauge participation and interest.
 During the virtual seminar you can see yourself and your presentation, this was unusual, make sure you get comfortable with this if this is something new to you.
 I found it to be a good motivator and challenge because the audience was much wider than only specific members of the cassava industry.
 Provide sufficient context and a balanced approach to the background information for a general audience.
 Avoid field-specific jargon or abbreviations, acronyms of diseases or institutions, this put this into.
 Practice a lot, maybe even more than you would normally.

 Research Orientated: Question and Response

-You can go and watch Peter’s #OPPvirtualseminar on our official YouTube channel.
+You can go and watch Sally’s #OPPvirtualseminar on our official YouTube channel.
+The slides from the presentation are stored at our OSF Project.
 You are also welcome to interact with us in our Slack Community on our #virtual-seminar channel.
-By clicking on this link you can request to join Open Plant Pathology on Slack.
+By clicking on this link you can join Open Plant Pathology on Slack.